— Scott Adams, Dilbert

 In the Control Costs process we see that current actual cost figures are compared against cost baseline to determine whether project is consuming more budget than allocated or if it is within the budget.

 A bunch of plans and documents.

 Essentially you build upon the outcome of previous cost management processes, as this process is a logical next step that we build up from the cost planning process.

 Cost management plan talks about processes around managing cost on the project is the guiding document and so first input for this process.

 Since costing was determined from resources of activities we’ll use resource management plan.

 You will get cost estimates of individual activities (or tasks) while estimating project costs.
 You would need to refer to the scope baseline (containing project scope statement, WBS and WBS dictionary), project schedule and resource calendars while determining budget, to ensure that none of activities that cost money are missed out from consideration.

-Budgeting is closely associated with identifying risks related to project cost, so Risk register is another important document to consider.
+Budgeting is closely associated with identifying risks related to project cost, and costs associated with risks – so Risk register is another important document to consider.

 You can save loads of time by using organizational templates, sample documents and tips from project managers of earlier projects.
 You will also need to consider any policies, procedures and guidelines around cost budgeting that your organization may have in place.